Vrroom/fabricx/README.md

 **Update**: Added Cylinder model and comparison with actual

 One of the microstructures is like 300 micron across (the black one, measured perpendicular to the highlight).
+This is not very accurate because if we rotate warp and weft, then we don't see the same effect.

 | Real | Microscope | Render |
 |------|------------|--------|